Formatli

 Memo Layout, Spacing, and Font#

-For anyone setting up a memo layout from scratch (or checking that a template is properly configured):
+For anyone setting up a memo layout from scratch:

 Real-World Memo Format Examples#

 The best way to learn memo writing format is to see it in use.
-Below are three memo writing examples covering the most common types of business memorandum.
-Each example of a memo follows the standard layout described above.
+Each example of a memo below follows the standard memorandum format described above.

 Example 1: Policy Change Memo#